 The distortion in body perception inhibits the ability to recognize the low body weight.
 It also causes the individual to perceive their own body very differently than it actually is.
 Most people with anorexia nervosa perceive themselves to be a fat, unsightly person.
 Even though they believe the image they are seeing, the objective truth is not reflective of what they see in the mirror.

 Physical Symptoms of Anorexia Nervosa

-- Hair loss: can occur due to lack of vitamins and nutrients associated with malnourishment
+- Hair loss.
+Hair loss can occur as a consequence of a lack of vitamins and nutrients.

-- Low body temperature: anorexia can cause individuals to feel cold much of the time, which signals the body to create lanugo on the body
+- Low body temperature.
+Anorexia can cause affected people to feel cold much of the time.

-- Lanugo: fine, soft hairs that can grow on the body and limbs; compensates for the low body temperature experienced by anorexics
+- Lanugo.
+A low body temperature can cause lanugo.
+Lanugo refers to fine, soft hairs that can grow on the body and limbs.
+These fine hairs grow to compensate for the low body temperature experienced by people who struggle with anorexia.

 - Dizziness or lightheadedness

 Potential Warning Signs Of Anorexia Nervosa

 It is important to know the potential warning signs of anorexia nervosa.
 The condition is best treated when caught early.
 Knowing the warning signs of anorexia nervosa can be instrumental when concerns arrive about yourself or a loved one.